GuillemRoca/github-browser-lab/README.md

 ### Introduction

-Currently, this is a simple application tasked with displaying a list of public repositories from Github organization and get more information about them if interested.
+Currently, this is a simple application with dark theme support tasked with displaying a list of public repositories from Github organization and get more information about them if interested.

 ### Disclaimer